cosmos/cosmos-sdk/x/authz/spec/03_messages.md

 -
 - Authorization Method doesn't exist (there is no defined handler in the app router to handle that Msg types)

-If there is already a grant for `(granter, grantee, AuthorizationType)` triple, then the new grant will overwrite the previous one.
-To update or extend an existing grant a new grant with same `(granter, grantee, AuthorizationType)` should be created.
+If there is already a grant for the `(granter, grantee, Authorization)` triple, then the new grant will overwrite the previous one.
+To update or extend an existing grant, a new grant with the same `(granter, grantee, Authorization)` triple should be created.

 ## Revoke